A New Approach to Mental Health

 Where we Stand

-The germ theory of disease was a landmark in human survival.
-It brought to attention the critical significance of microorganisms and their role in human health.
+The germ theory of disease was a landmark in our struggle for survival.
+It brought to attention, the critical significance of microorganisms and their role in human health.

 What has this discovery done?
 We learned, germs, also called microbes, have a lot to do with all our health problems.
 Humans (and plants) are nothing (as far as health go) but a place for germs to live and multiply.
 Many methods evolved, to keep the growth of germs in check.
 Like Hand Washing, Proper Hygiene, and Preparing the Immune system.

 We now need to evolve something similar, for our mental spheres too.

 Here, various theories have been used to help understand problems related to emotional and behavioral adjustment.
 Different approaches to mental health and treatment options are constantly being explored.

 As a result, we continue to have a plethora of views or theories regarding mental health, giving rise to many specializations or paths.
 Like, Analytical/ Developmental approach, Behavioral psychology, Cognitive theories, and Social influences.
 Essentially, all these theories present the problem with two sides, a biological, self-serving side, and, a non biological, predominantly social side (e.g. intellectual, spiritual, philosophic, or aggressive influences), each needing our attention.
 Of late there has been much discussion about how clinicians differentially weigh symptoms of mental disorders in diagnosis and cure.